 Breakthrough is a global human rights organization working to drive the culture change we need to build a world in which all people live with dignity, equality, and respect.

-We use a potent mix of media, arts, and tech to reach people where they are and inspire them – the Breakthrough Generation – to take bold action for social justice.
+Working out of centers in the U.S. and India, we use a potent mix of media, arts, and tech to reach people where they are and inspire them to take bold action to challenge the status quo.